microsoft/icu/icu/tools/cldr/cldr-to-icu/README.txt

 $ sudo apt-get install maven ant

-You also need to install two additional CLDR JAR files in a local Maven repository, which can be achieved by either running:
+You must also install an additional CLDR JAR file the local Maven repository at
+$TOOLS_ROOT/cldr/lib (see the README.txt in that directory for more information).

+$ cd "$TOOLS_ROOT/cldr/lib"
-$ install-cldr-jars.sh "$CLDR_ROOT"
+$ ./install-cldr-jars.sh "$CLDR_DIR"

-from this directory, or following the instructions in lib/README.txt.
-This step must be repeated if you update the code in the CLDR project you are using, or are using multiple versions of the CLDR code during development.

 Generating all ICU data
 -----------------------

+$ cd "$TOOLS_ROOT/cldr/cldr-to-icu"
 $ ant -f build-icu-data.xml